 At the time an employee is promoted to a previously established position in a classification with a higher pay range, a salary increase may be granted:

 - a.
 Up to 10 percent above the employee's current salary; or - b.
-Up to the minimum of the new classification, whichever is greater.
+Up to the minimum of the new classification, whichever is greater. - 4.
+An "administrative increase" shall not be considered a promotion.

 C. Demotion.